 Figure 2. initialize HMVP list at CTU level

+Two kinds of tests are performed:

-When a new CTU start, the HMVP list is emptied.
+Test1 and Test2: When a new CTU start, the HMVP list is emptied.
 And then the spatial neighboring block of current CTU are added into HMVP list from top to bottom, and from left to right interleaved as shown in figure 3.
 Pruning is performed to avoid duplicated HMVP.
+The different between test1 and test2 lines in the interval of selecting spatial neighbour.

+Test3 and Test4: When a new CTU line start (current CTU is the first CTU in a CTU line), the HMVP list is emptied.
+And then the spatial neighboring block of current CTU are added into HMVP list from top to bottom, and from left to right interleaved as shown in figure 3.
+Pruning is performed to avoid duplicated HMVP.
+The different between test3 and test4 lines in the interval of selecting spatial neighbour.